Kemicalish/generator-ddiy/README.md

 Constants are defined in generators/conf.js and are used by all the generators

 ## Gulp
-The gulp file is just loading the tasks present in `work/tasks` folder All the config is centralized in `work/tasks/conf.js`
+The gulp file is just loading the tasks present in `tasks` folder All the config is centralized in `tasks/conf.js`

 ##### Task in the App Generator